13 ways to make money from watching videos

 Here are the best ways to watch videos and earn money:

-1. Watch videos for money on Swagbucks
+Watch videos for money on Swagbucks

-For more tips, read our in-depth Swagbucks review.
 And, for a special sign-up bonus, click the link below.

-2. Make money watching videos on InboxPounds
+Make money watching videos on InboxPounds

-Again, you might not make big money on here, but the more tasks you do beyond watching videos, the more money you can make.
+You might not make big money on here, but the more tasks you do beyond watching videos, the more money you can make.

-3. Watch video ads on WeAre8 for earnings or charity
+Watch video ads on WeAre8 for earnings or charity

 Hoping to watch ads for money and make a positive impact?
 WeAre8 could be the app for you.

-4. Watch ads, TV trailers and more for money on Slicethepie
+Watch ads, TV trailers and more for money on Slicethepie

-You can find out more in our guide to reviewing on Slicethepie, or click the link below to sign up.
+Find out more in our guide to reviewing on Slicethepie, or click the link below to sign up.

-5. Make money watching videos on PrizeRebel
+Make money watching videos on PrizeRebel

 Credit: bbernard – Shutterstock

-6. Write subtitles for films as a freelancer via Fiverr
+Write subtitles for films as a freelancer via Fiverr

-To add more film-related experience to your CV (and make money in the process) you could start writing subtitles for online videos as a freelancer.
+To add more film-related experience to your CV (and make money in the process), you could start writing subtitles for online videos as a freelancer.

 Subtitles and transcripts can be very time-consuming to write.
-So, to save time, some content creators hire freelancers to write their video subtitles for them.
+So, to save time, some content creators hire freelancers to write video subtitles for them.

 On sites like Fiverr, you can find freelancers offering to write video subtitles for a fee.
 To get an idea of prices, have a look at what other freelancers charge for similar services.
 Then, post rates that you think are fair but competitive.

-As a guideline, we've seen some freelancers on Fiverr start their rates at around £4 to write subtitles.
+As a guideline, we've seen some freelancers on Fiverr start their rates at around £5 to write subtitles.

 If you speak another language, this is a bonus.
 It means you'd be able to charge a bit extra to translate videos on a freelance basis.
 Not to mention it's bound to impress future employers.

-7. Make money from film and TV reviews
+Make money from film and TV reviews

 Hoping to make a living from watching videos?
 Becoming a film or TV reviewer is one of the best, most established ways of doing so.